 Why is it worth visiting the Alhambra in Granada?

-There are several reasons why I believe that visiting the Alhambra in Granada is a must for any traveler.
+There are several reasons why I consider that visiting the Alhambra in Granada is a must for any traveler.
 The whole monument is absolutely admirable and just by contemplating it from one of its viewpoints, blending in with its beautiful natural surroundings, you will feel like you are in a dream.

 It is the most beautiful monument in Spain

-For starters, it is a world icon, a palatine city unique in Europe and a reference of Islamic architecture and art in Spain.
+For starters, it is a world icon, a unique palatine city in Europe and a reference of architecture and Islamic art in Spain.
 If you like cultural visits, in the Alhambra in Granada you will find a very special monument full of art and history that will leave you speechless.

 To better understand its significance in the history of the country, I recommend you to take a guided tour, which is always much more complete and interesting than doing it on your own.